bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 below](#sec-7).
 A tag response could contain programme, now playing metadata, an advertising message or the response to a call for action.

-### Clients, radios and devices
+### Receivers, radios and devices

-In this specification, the **client** is any device or software program that implements the client side of the RadioTAG specification.
+In this specification, the **receiver** is any device or software program that implements the receiver side of the RadioTAG specification.
 While this would most commonly be an IP-enabled radio, it could also be, say, an application running on a mobile phone or in a web browser.

 ### The tag service

-The **tag service** is the web service provided by the broadcaster to respond to client requests.
+The **tag service** is the web service provided by the broadcaster to respond to receiver requests.
 It must implement a number of endpoints depending on the level of service it provides.

 ### Levels of identity